berkeleynerd/project-eboron/README.md

     ./fetch-sources.sh upstream
     ./build-image.sh upstream

 ...where `upstream` is the name of the directory where the sources should live.
 The first script downloads the project sources.
 The second script compiles the sources and creates a runnable disk image at `build/Oberon.dsk`.
-The `manifest.csv` controls which set of files should define the resulting system.
-The disk image can be run on the [Project Oberon RISC emulator].
+The `manifest.csv` file controls which set of files should define the resulting system.
+The resulting disk image can be run using the [Project Oberon RISC emulator].

-Supporting Oberon modules are stored in `Norebo`: a virtual file system (`VDiskUtil`/`VFile`) and a static linker for the Inner Core.
+Supporting Oberon modules are stored in `src/Norebo/`: a virtual file system (`VDiskUtil`/`VFile`) and a static linker for the Inner Core.
 All this is based on code from PO2013.

 ## File handling